 - Communication exchange with third-party providers: Because credentials are encrypted and exchanged across a cellular network with the added layer of hardware monitoring identification and authentication, operating systems are more likely to be hacked, leaving the operator profile open long enough to be threatened.

-- End-to-end security: As the physical and software aspect of SIMs converge, it is more necessary than ever to ensure security not just within the network, but throughout the entire data collection and delivery process.
+- End-to-end security: As the physical and software aspects of SIMs converge, it is more necessary than ever to ensure security not only within the network but also throughout the entire data collection and delivery process.
 This requires a level of awareness of the data volumes and user access loads experienced in operations today, as well as expected activity in the future.

 Transition Data Communications to an Integrated Network

-As SIM cards leave behind their past as a separate unit from the device module, businesses can take advantage of complete solutions, tighter integration between captured data and module exchange, and a centralized platform.
-And no matter where the module is placed and transferred at a later time, that module remains connected.
+As SIM cards leave behind their past as a separate unit from the device module, businesses can take advantage of complete solutions, tighter integration between captured data and module exchange and a centralized platform.
+No matter where the module is placed and transferred at a later time, that module remains connected.

 Businesses should consider taking four crucial steps to ensure device connectivity is secure and agile:

-- Scale lower power wide areas (LPWA) devices: Leverage LTE standards such as Category M1 and NB1 to support devices, such as sensor net nodes, and achieve critical cost and size targets, while improving the ease of installation and manufacturing.
+- Scale lower power wide areas (LPWA) devices: Leverage LTE standards, such as Category M1 and NB1, to support devices like sensor net nodes and achieve critical cost and size targets while improving the ease of installation and manufacturing.

 - Embrace continuous security updates: Employ the help of a device provider to evaluate security risks on a constant basis and meet security criteria set by MNOs globally.

 - Optimize global interoperability: Reduce the cost of IoT data plans with the flexibility of bringing together multiple network carriers into one contract based on simple terms.

 Data Processing in the Cloud